 PROJECT HAIL MARY

 The fact that Grace hasn't been given any assistants, or that he doesn't use better materials, or that his companion appears to be some kind of security guard whose ubiquitous presence is never explained, all irritated me.
+OK, maybe I'm the one that needs to lighten up.

-Anyway, back to Tau Ceti, where said rock creature (dubbed 'Rocky' obviously) turns up, on the same mission as Grace on behalf of its home planet.
+Anyway, back to Tau Ceti, where said rock creature (dubbed 'Rocky' obviously) turns up, on the same mission as Grace but on behalf of its home planet.
 Although initially they can't communicate (what with them being totally different life forms and all) Grace shows Rocky a clock and before you can say 'Ben Grimm' they're getting along just fine.

 Most of the film is taken up with them working together to save their respective species, which is entertaining enough, interspersed with occasional flashbacks to Grace's time as part of the team putting the mission together.
-In charge of this is Sandra Hüller whose thankless task it is to keep Grace focussed.
+In charge of the mission is Sandra Hüller whose thankless task it is to keep Grace focussed.

 This is one of those films where inevitably an ignoramus like me came away with loads of stupid questions which showed I wasn't paying nearly enough attention: